 Burien is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Burien is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Burien area by reducing both traffic and air pollution.

-In terms of college education, Burien is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.69% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Burien is somewhat higher than in the average US city of 21.84%: 27.69% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Burien in 2018 was $35,352, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $141,408 for a family of four.
 However, Burien contains both very wealthy and poor people as well.